DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Overview

 Database access control rules are specified as GRANT statements, each of which consists of the allowed SQL operators for a role/user on a table/view.
-We refer to NL or SQL that references key elements of access control rules (roles/users, tables/views, or permitted SQL operations) as \emph{intents}.
+We refer to NL or SQL that references key elements of access control rules (roles/users, tables/views, permitted SQL operations, etc.) as \emph{intents}.
 Then, intent-based access control (IBAC-DB) enables the specification of access control policies using intents.
-IBAC-DB achieves this using a novel abstraction called the \emph{natural language access control matrix}, or NLACM.
-A NLACM specifies database access control rules as follows: a row represents privileges for a database role/user, a column represents privileges for a table/view, and a cell represents the allowed SQL operators.
-In this way, each matrix cell represents an access control rule.
+IBAC-DB achieves this using several novel abstractions: the \emph{natural language access control matrix}, or NLACM, the \emph{temporal access control matrix} or TACM, and the \emph{role hierarchy list}, or RHL.

+A NLACM specifies one database access control permission per matrix cell: a row represents privileges for a database role/user, a column represents privileges for a table/view, and a cell represents the allowed SQL operators.
+A TACM specifies one temporal access constraint per matrix cell: a row represents privileges for a database role/user, a column represents privileges for a table/view, and a cell represents a temporal interval during which access is permitted for the role/user on the table/view.
+A RHL specifies one role inheritance relationship per list element: a row represents a parent and child role, where the child inherits all access control permissions granted to the parent.
+Formally,

 \mypar{Definition of NLACM}: Let $D$ be a database schema, which consists of: (i) table schema definitions, (ii) view definitions, (iii) role and user definitions.
 Then, a NLACM is a $m \times n$ matrix where each row represents the database privileges of a role/user in the database, and each column represents a table/view.
-The $(i, j)$th cell represent the privileges of role $i$ on table/view $j$.
+The $(i, j)$th cell represents the permitted SQL operators of role $i$ on table/view $j$.

+\mypar{Definition of TACM}: Let $D$ be a database schema, which consists of: (i) table schema definitions, (ii) view definitions, (iii) role and user definitions.
+Then, a TACM is a $m \times n$ matrix where each row represents the database privileges of a role/user in the database, and each column represents a table/view.
+The $(i, j)$th cell represents a periodic expression denoting the times during which role $i$ can access table/view $j$.

+\mypar{Definition of RHL}: Let $D$ be a database schema, which consists of: (i) table schema definitions, (ii) view definitions, (iii) role and user definitions.
+Then, a RHL is a list of pairs of size $m$ where each pair represents a parent role/user and a child role/user in the database.